JeremieLitzler/journal/docs/2022/11/4-compost-heaps-in-3-bays-charles-dowding/README.md

 But if the weather is really dry, you will need to add water.

-:::tip How do you know you need water and how much do you need Well, it’s something you need to assess from your personal circumstances: weather, material you put in.
+:::tip How do you know you need water and how much do you need?

+Well, it’s something you need to assess from your personal circumstances: weather, material you put in.

 In the early stage, you decide based on how it looks and feels.